How to Detect Fake Engagement on Social Media: A 2026 Guide

 In 2026, fake engagement comes in multiple forms:

 According to Influencer Marketing Hub's 2026 report, approximately 15-20% of accounts on major platforms show signs of purchased engagement.
-This affects everything from algorithm visibility to brand trust.
+Research from the Harvard Business School's Digital Economy Lab demonstrates that fake engagement fraud costs brands an estimated $2.1 billion annually, underscoring the economic stakes of this growing problem.

 2. Red Flags That Signal Fake Engagement